Co-Founder & Head of School, email@example.com

 Equestrian Center Coach, Certified Centered Riding Instructor/Pony Club Instructor, firstname.lastname@example.org

 Kate Goldwyn Musk teaches riders of all ages at Carlisle Academy’s Equestrian Center.
 She has been a professional riding instructor, trainer and horsewoman for more than 20 years.
-She is certified as a Level 2 Centered Riding® Instructor, and was also certified as a CHA Instructor in 2003.
+She is a certified Centered Riding® Instructor, and was also certified as a CHA Instructor in 2003.
 She founded and developed her own farm, Strawberry Fields, where she taught hunter seat, jumping, basic dressage, recreational riding, and Centered Riding® to riders of all ages.
 Kate competed from childhood in local to national level horse shows.
 Coached by Gary Duffy, she competed in Equitation and Junior Working Hunters, from Wellington, FL to Saratoga, NY, including the Washington International Horse Show, Pennsylvania National Horse Show and the Devon Horse Show.
 She has extensive experience coaching and preparing horses and riders for hunters, pony hunters, equitation, junior and adult amateur classes.
 Kate initiated the SUNY Cortland Equestrian Club and has also taught children and adults with special needs.
 It is Kate’s belief that while competition can offer fun and achievement for many riders, good horsemanship, sportsmanship and the love of the horse must always come first.

 Instructor & Pony Club Assistant